Marjona6/job-get/README.md

 * Overall desirability rating

 ## Technical
 This app is built using HTML, CSS, JavaScript, jQuery, and Node.js.

 Usernames, encrypted passwords (encrypted using salted hashing with [bcrypt.js](https://www.npmjs.com/package/bcryptjs)), and job lead information are stored and accessed from an [mLab](https://mlab.com) database.

+Other technologies used include MongoDB, Mongoose, Passport, Express, Mocha, and Chai.

 The app is designed to be responsive across desktop, tablet, and mobile platforms.

 ## Development Roadmap
+This app was built for use in my own job search, but it is my hope that other job seekers will find value in it as well.
+I hope to continually improve the app for a better user experience and a more pleasant job search for all users.

 Additional enhancements to the app are expected to include:
 * Password reset capability.
 * Enhanced security by sending AJAX requests including usernames through the back end only.